Can't Buy a Thrill: Music and lyrics

 According to writers Marjorie Galen and Gordon Matthews, Can't Buy a Thrill features an upbeat soft rock style.
 Music journalist Paul Lester said it incorporates mambo, swing, jazz, and Latin musical elements.
 Music critic Stephen Thomas Erlewine noted that "there are very few of the jazz flourishes that came to distinguish their [later] albums", but added that the first single from the album, "Do It Again", incorporates a tight Latin jazz beat, while the second single, "Reelin' In the Years", features jazzy guitar solos and harmonies.
+Steely Dan biographer Anthony Robustelli echoed Erlewine's analysis, saying Can't Buy a Thrill "is arguably their most rock 'n' roll album, and while the songs hint at their jazz leanings, it is the work of a band still trying to find itself.
+The songs are eclectic, with Latin-flavored rhythms, all-out rockers, ballads, and bluesy workouts ..."

 Robert Christgau described "Do It Again" as a toned-down mambo song with "tragic" lyrics about a "compulsive" loser.
+Robustelli observed that it is one of the simplest Steely Dan songs harmonically, "with only five chords that all fall within one key".

+"Dirty Work" is the only track on the album to include horn instruments, and introduces a recurring Steely Dan technique, the use of a chord which breaks from the key of the song.

+The lyrics of "Kings" are about the death of King Richard I of England and the political turmoil that followed before his brother John ascended the throne.
+Elliott Randall has said that his guitar solo on the track was inspired by his emotions over the recent breakup of his first marriage.

 "Fire in the Hole", which features "angry, strident piano" by Fagen, takes its title from a phrase used by American soldiers in Vietnam, and alludes to the many students who evaded the draft in the late 1960s and early 1970s (Becker and Fagen included).
+Robustelli described the song as "harmonically elaborate", with multiple changes in key.

+"Brooklyn (Owes the Charmer Under Me)" was written about "President Street Pete", the tenant who lived under Fagen's apartment in Park Slope, Brooklyn, New York, and what Fagen and Becker imagined he was owed for, in Becker's words, "the indignities that they suffered living in Brooklyn, sitting on the stoop and just shooting the shit about the Mets and that kind of thing for 20 years", which includes money, lavish hotel rooms, Hollywood starlets, and gambling prowess.

+"Turn that Heartbeat Over Again" is an extended form piece with disparate sections and multiple key changes.
+In a 1973 interview Denny Dias said that "Turn that Heartbeat Over Again" and "Fire in the Hole" were his two favorite songs on Can't Buy a Thrill because they were more "sophisticated" than the others, an opinion he held to in a 2025 interview.